MoSE: Mixture of Slimmable Experts for Efficient and Adaptive Language Models: Experimental Details

 This section describes the hyperparameters shared across all experiments.
 A summary of model architectures, routing settings, pretraining token budgets, and training schedules is provided in Table~\ref{tab: configs}.
 Unless otherwise stated, the hyperparameters described below are held fixed across model sizes and routing configurations.

-\paragraph{Model architectures and routing.} We evaluate three GPT-style model scales: GPT2-Small, GPT2-Standard, and GPT2-Medium under multiple routing configurations, denoted by $\mathrm{EnAk}$, where $n$ is the number of experts and $k$ is the number of activated experts per token.
+\paragraph{Model architectures and routing.} We evaluate three GPT-style model scales: GPT2-Small, GPT2-Standard, GPT2-Medium, and GPT2-Large under multiple routing configurations, denoted by $\mathrm{EnAk}$, where $n$ is the number of experts and $k$ is the number of activated experts per token.
+We additionally evaluate finer grained expert settings and continual pre-training adaptation on top of pretrained MoE checkpoints, including DeepSeek-V2-Lite ($16$B parameters).
 The specific combinations of model scale, routing setting, parameter count, and training token budget used in our experiments are summarized in Table~\ref{tab: configs}.
 The sequence length is fixed to 1024 tokens for all experiments.
 These configurations are chosen to systematically vary routing capacity and model scale while maintaining comparable training settings.

 \paragraph{Pretraining optimization.} We optimize all models using the AdamW optimizer with a learning rate $6 \times 10^{-4}$, weight decay $10^{-1}$, and momentum parameters $(\beta_1, \beta_2) = (0.9, 0.95)$.
 Gradients are clipped to a maximum norm of $1.0$.
 We use a linear learning rate schedule with warmup, followed by linear decay to a minimum learning rate of $6 \times 10^{-5}$.
 The warmup lasts for 200 iterations.